matthiasblomme/MixedTools/Misc/interview_questions.md

         * refresh security

 ### Concepts
-* Describe how mq pub/sub works
+* Question: Describe how mq pub/sub works
+  * Answer: Publication on topic en subscription on topic string with wildcards
 * Describe how mq clusters work
+  * Answer: mq clusters allow for queues and publications to be shared between qmgrs in the cluster.
+Both for replication and availability.
 * Describe how pub/sub works in mq clusters
+  * Answer:
 * Describe the mq backout mechanism
     * backout count and dlq
 * Describe the structure of a mq message